masithembedyosi/Ibm-data-science-professional-certificate/04. Python for Data Science, AI & Development/README.md

 # Python for Data Science, AI & Development

 ## 📄 Summary
-This course teaches Python fundamentals, including data structures and data analysis, and these skills are used throughout the following courses.
+This introduction to Python will jumpstart your learning of Python for data science, as well as programming in general.
+This beginner's Python course will take you from scratch to programming in Python in just a few hours.
+This course will teach you the basics of Python, including data structures and data analysis.
+These skills will be used in subsequent courses.

 ## 📑 Main Topics
 - Python basics
 - Python data structures
 - Programming fundamentals
-- APIs, webscraping and working with files
+- Working with data in python

-## 🔑 Key Skills Learned
-- Core Python programming skills
-- Data Analysis in Python using Pandas and Numpy libraries

 ## 🏆 Certificates
 To verify the certificates, click the images to follow the links.